SheetJS/docs.sheetjs.com/docz/docs/03-demos/18-engines.md

 :::note

-This demo was tested on macOS x64.
+This demo was tested on MacOS x64.

 :::